matthias-mayr/Cartesian-Impedance-Controller/README.md

 - `damping_factors_reconfigure`
 - `stiffness_reconfigure`

-All of them have an `apply` checkbox that needs to be ticked for the values to be used.
+For applying wrench, the `apply` checkbox needs to be ticked for the values to be used.
+Damping and stiffness changes are only updated when the `update` checkbox is ticked, allowing to configure changes before applying them.
 Note that the end-effector reference pose can not be set since it usually should follow a smooth trajectory.

 ### Changing parameters with ROS messages
 In addition to the configuration with `dynamic_reconfigure`, the controller configuration can always be adapted by sending ROS messages.
 Outside prototyping this is the main way to parameterize it.